 Surprisingly I have asked in other areas of the country and have only received the Anglicized version i.e. Sheelanagig.
 Perhaps this is more socially acceptable to them than Gi(gh) or Ghee, which is still in use today by the city working classes to refer to the female sex organ.
-If you’re wondering about the title of the page, in old Irish gh was written with a dot above it: ġ.
+If you’re wondering about the title of the page, in old Irish ġ was silent and was modernised to gh for keyboard use.

 I think using this translation gets right to the point and leaves out sagging breasts, hunkers, hags, jigging and other spurious attempts to avoid the obvious conclusion.

 These attempts were mostly generated by previous ultra conservative male researchers and it took a more realistic turn when women became interested in the subject.

 However, in order to avoid any further confusion I shall be using the internationally accepted Sheelanagig in the rest of this site.

 Why are sheelas most commonly found on the South wall of their hosts, even allowing for the fact that many are relocated.
 A survey of locations revealed that twice as many sheelas are located on southern walls than on all the other walls combined.
 Is it simply a question of convenience, of protection, of fertility to the land and it’s people or because that side had the door on it.
 It’s up to you, the next generation to test these theories and come up with an answer that everyone can agree on.